gdsports/IntelliKeys_uhls/README.md

 # IntelliKeys_uhls
-IntelliKeys USB library for the USB Host Library for SAMD.
+IntelliKeys USB host driver for the USB Host Library for SAMD.

 The only example that should work is ikevent.ino.

-test.sh is a bash script that should create a clean room build evironment in /tmp on a Linux system.
-Your milage may vary.

 The firmware directory has a UF2 file for drag and drop upload.
 No need to setup the IDE, board packages, libraries, etc. The output is on UART TX at